When I carved my first wooden spoon eight years ago, I was hooked.

-I’ve been working with wood for as long as I can remember, and made my first spoon about seven years ago.
+I’ve been working with wood for as long as I can remember, and made my first spoon about eight years ago.
 Although my early spoons were pretty rough, a thousand or so spoons later I’m starting to get the hang of it.
 Recently, I’ve also been expanding into handmade vernacular chairs and furniture.

-When I’m not carving, I enjoy canoeing, sea kayaking, hiking, skiing, cycling, photography, gardening and baking.
+When I’m not carving, I enjoy sea kayaking on Lake Superior, cross country skiing, cycling, photography, gardening and baking.